JayRusson/docs/docs/configuration/categories.md

 !!! info
 	The `/settings` command can also be used to change the bot's locale (language), embed colours, and to enable optional features such as the close ticket button.
 Type `/settings set` to see all of the options.

+Useful Tips
+	When using `/settings categories edit` to modify the category's options - Specifically the `opening_questions` please ensure you are using the following format `opening_questions: ["q1", "q2"]`